UTRA-CV/human-detection/README.md

 ### Getting started

 First, navigate to where you've cloned the repo.
 Then, do _one_ of the following to get started with darkflow.
+Note that what we are doing here is installing darkflow as a _package_.

 1. Just build the Cython extensions in place.
 NOTE: If installing this way you will have to use `./flow` in the cloned darkflow directory instead of `flow` as darkflow is not installed globally.
     ```